Television in Switzerland: Romansh-speaking Switzerland

-There is not a television channel broadcasting exclusively in Romansh language; instead, Radio Television Rumantscha's productions are transmitted on SRF 1, RSI La 2 and SRF info a few minutes a day.
+There are no television channels broadcasting exclusively in the Romansh language; instead, Radiotelevisiun Svizra Rumantscha's productions are transmitted on SRF 1, RSI La 2 and SRF info for a few minutes daily.
 Programming includes Telesguard (a newscast), Cuntrasts and l'Istorgia da buna notg (bedtime story).

 Regional channels

 Local radio and television networks in Switzerland are entitled to 4% of the licence fee every year (about 50,000,000 CHF for 2007).
 The number of subsidised television broadcasters is limited to 13, one for each designated coverage area.
 Also, the support share cannot exceed 50% of the operating costs of each network.